yesh2612/student-webdev-labs/reflection.md

 06-bootstrap Lab Exercise
 In HTML file, I made certain to comply with accessibility standards, using WAVE AIM for extensive accessibility assessments.
 Moreover, I confirmed that the HTML and CSS code met professional norms by utilizing the W3C Markup Validation and W3C CSS Validation Service, aligning with established best practices.

+07-JavaScript Lab Exercise
+I have written the code in the EC6 version of JavaScript.

 Enter your reflections on this section here.